gentooboontoo/js-quantities/README.md

 ### Errors

-Every error thrown by JS-quantities is an instance of Qty.Error.
+Every error thrown by JS-quantities is an instance of `Qty.Error`.

 ```javascript
 try {